 top of page

-A message from 2017-18 Rotary International President Australian Ian Riseley
+Recording 2017: Past Rotary International President Ian Riseley (2017-18)

 Rotary’s 2017-18 International President, Australia’s Ian Riseley, wants a trachoma-free Australia by 2021, Rotary’s 100th year in Australia.
 We are the world's only developed country with trachoma, an infectious eye disease that can be prevented with good hygiene practices.